If you’re a first-time homebuyer in Arkansas, then you’ll want to pay very close attention to what I’m about to tell you…

 The Move Up loan program (the secret weapon of homebuyers in Arkansas)

 The ADFA Move-Up loan program offers an affordable 30-year fixed-rate mortgage for Arkansas first-time home buyers.
 There is no prepayment penalty with this program, which means if you pay off the loan early (via refinancing the loan or selling the property), you won’t get hit with an extra bill.

-The Move Up program can be combined with other ADFA programs, including down payment assistance.
+The beauty of this program is that it can be combined with other ADFA programs, including down payment assistance.
 A few highlights to consider include the following.